BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 • Low learning curve

-• Work across SAP, Windows, Citrix, Java, IBM, Oracle, and many other applications, allowing for comprehensive integration testing
+• Works across SAP, Windows, Citrix, Java, IBM, Oracle, and more

 8. Tessy